skurhse/trans-hotlines/README.rst

 --------------------

 `Trans Lifeline Hotline`_
-  :emphasis:`US, CAN`
+  USA, Canada - Guaranteed operators from 5pm–1am ET.

-  - Peer support phone service run by trans people for our trans and questioning peers.
+  Peer support phone service run by trans people for our trans and questioning peers.

   Call us if you need someone trans to talk to, even if you’re not in crisis or if you’re not sure you’re trans.

 Trans Youth lifelines
 ---------------------

-`TrevorLifeline`_
-  :emphasis:`US`
+`TrevorLifeline - US - 24/7`_
-  - 24/7 - Free and confidential phone, text and chat services for LGBTQ young people.
+  Free and confidential phone, text and chat services for LGBTQ young people.

   We’re here for you.
 If you are thinking about harming yourself—get immediate support.